EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-sessionaction/vpn-sessionaction.md

 <b>forceCleanup</b>
 Force cache clean-up when the user closes a session.
 You can specify all, none, or any combination of the client-side items.

-<b>clientOptions</b>
-Display only the configured menu options when you select the "Configure NetScaler Gateway" option in the NetScaler Gateway Plug-in system tray icon for Windows.

 <b>clientConfiguration</b>
-Display only the configured tabs when you select the "Configure NetSCaler Gateway" option in the NetScaler Gateway Plug-in system tray icon for Windows.
+Allow users to change client Debug logging level in Configuration tab of the NetScaler Gateway Plug-in for Windows.

 <b>SSO</b>
 Set single sign-on (SSO) for the session.
 When the user accesses a server, the user's logon credentials are passed to the server for authentication.